kevin-montrose/Sigil/README.markdown

 ##Usage

-Sigil is a roughly 1-to-1 replacement for direct ILGenerator.
+Sigil is a roughly 1-to-1 replacement for ILGenerator.
 Rather than calling ILGenerator.Emit(OpCode, ...), you call Emit<DelegateType>.OpCode(...).

-Unlike ILGenerator, Sigil will fail as soon as an error is detected in the emited IL.
+Unlike ILGenerator, Sigil will fail as soon as an error is detected in the emitted IL.

 ###Creating an Emit

 Sigil currently only supports creating DynamicMethods.

-To create an Emit<DelegateType:
+To create an `Emit<DelegateType>`:
 ```
 var emiter = Emit<Func<int>>.NewDynamicMethod("MyMethod");
 ```